WPKX: History

 WPKX signed on in 1947 as WWNH, owned by Strafford Broadcasting Corporation.
 Initially, a 1,000 watt daytimer, the station boosted power to 5,000 watts in 1954 and added night service, with the same power in 1967.
 WWNH was an easy listening station by 1971; that year, the station began an affiliation with CBS Radio.
 It became a contemporary station in 1974.
-An FM sister station, WWNH-FM (96.7 FM; now WQSO) was added October 21, 1979.
+An FM sister station, WWNH-FM 96.7 (now WQSO) was added October 21, 1979.

 Strafford Broadcasting Corporation sold WWNH to Salmanson Communications Partners in 1987; by then, the station had a country music format.
 Salmanson later changed the call letters to WKOS (matching the WKOS-FM call letters adopted by 96.7 in 1987) and the format to adult standards, via the AM Only service from Transtar Radio Networks (now America's Best Music from Westwood One).
 (The WWNH call letters were reassigned to 1340 AM in Madbury, which operated from 1989 to 2010.)
 Another sale, this time to Bear Broadcasting Company, followed in 1990; Bear again changed the station's call letters and format, this time to WZNN and all-news, largely via a simulcast of CNN Headline News.
 In 1994, WZNN was again sold, this time to Precision Media, owner of WMYF (1540 AM, now WPKC) and WERZ (107.1 FM); Precision reverted the station to standards in 1995, a format it also ran on WMYF.
 However, although WZNN and WMYF simulcast a local morning show, the station could not air the Stardust programming WMYF aired the remainder of the day, as WZNN's signal overlapped with that network's Lakes Region affiliate, WASR; as a result, the station rejoined AM Only.

 Precision Media sold its stations in the market to American Radio Systems (ARS) in 1997.